wilgoz/SQL-Inverse-Multiplexer/README.md

 # SQL-Inverse-Multiplexer
+## Project Background
 The project is proposed by iCognition, a company based in Braddon.
+Many companies have to search through many databases individually and this method is unnecessarily time consuming.

 The objective of this project is to improve the functionality of an existing software (Content Manager, developed by MicroFocus), to allow the collation of results from multiple database instances, and return them through a single query within the CM software.